Welcome to the Digital Rights Advocates Blog Series, where we hear from lawyers litigating digital rights in sub-Saharan Africa.

 My journey with Media Defence has shaped me in so many ways: empowering me by understanding the changing nature of legal practice and for example the infusion of technology into law, as well as immersive learning from others as I am always looking for opportunities to collaborate and my colleagues are really inspiring.

-If you are a journalist or blogger targeted for their work or a lawyer taking on one of these cases, please click here to find out how Media Defence can support you in your work.
+If you are a journalist or blogger targeted because of your work, or if you are a lawyer taking on one of these cases, please click here to find out how Media Defence can support you.

-For more information on the Digital Rights Advocates Project, please contact firstname.lastname@example.org.
+For more information on the Digital Rights Advocates Project, please contact Training Manager Hannah on email@example.com.